 For too long, St Patrick's day has been all about Guinness and being green.
 But garish green cocktails have been done to death.
 Besides, they don't always taste or look that great.
 So instead, why not focus on the Irish's second love after the black stuff...
 Irish Whiskey.

-Our mixologists have come up with two twists on classic cocktails and a few new ones that really bring Irish Whiskey to life.
+Alongside twists on classic cocktails that our talented Brand Ambassadors created last year, we have added a few new ones for 2019 that really bring Irish Whiskey to life.
 For good measure, we've even thrown in a green cocktail that we think tastes as good as it looks.

 Irish Whiskey Sour